 IPART will safeguard any financial details and confidential information submitted or obtained during the application process.
 IPART will not disclose such information without the express written permission of the applicant.
 The only information disclosed publicly is names, telephone and email details of primary contact (upon successful nomination to the Panel), a brief description of the organisation, and relevant audits conducted (to referees during the application process).
-We will contact an applicant's referees to confirm the authenticity of information.
+Referees provided are checked to confirm the authenticity of applicant information submitted.